autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 ### Launching

--# Open a new **terminal 2**, run the launch file for Milestone 3 as follows to use the pre-compiled packages from `/opt/AutowareAuto`:
+-# Open a new **terminal 2**, either in the same ADE instance or in a new ADE instance on an second machine, run the launch file for Milestone 3 as follows to use the pre-compiled packages from `/opt/AutowareAuto`:

         $ ade enter
         ade$ source /opt/AutowareAuto/setup.bash